irsol/Udemy/Docker/vm_docker.md

 7. `LABEL maintainer="irsol <email>"` \
 		 `version="1.0"`

 	Expect to pass in key and value, you can attach a metadata to a Docker Image.
 You can retrieve with special command.
 Label is optional.
 By adding Label you can filter your Docker Container output and only add Containers that match the filter.

+8. `CMD flask run --host=0.0.0.0 --port=5000`

+	Defines default command that will be run when this Docker Image get started

+#### Building and Pushing Docker Images

+ 1. `docker image build -t web1 .` tag image with `-t` flag to be `web1`